 Specific criteria are spelled out, though they can change over time.
 Categories include:

-- Ad types and behavior: there is a list of ad types that are not currently acceptably, including animated ads, expanding ads, pop-ups, overlays, and rich media.
+Ad types and behavior: there is a list of ad types that are not currently acceptable, including animated ads, expanding ads, pop-ups, overlays, and rich media.

 In 2017, Eyeo GmbH turned control over the Acceptable Ads initiative to a committee comprised of advocates from three groups: User Advocates, For Profit advertisers and publishers, and Technical/Academic Experts.
 According to Eyeo, the committee is a politically-neutral body, and conducts research, gathers feedback from adblock users, and deliberates the impact on all parties in the digital ad ecosystem before issuing new criteria changes.